Skip to content

 Question Answer

 I got two copies of an adventurer and they have different stats.
 Is that normal?
-Characters do have variations in base stats, their bonus points (up to 10) and their Fortitude (80, 90, 100).
+Yes.
+Characters can have slight variations in base stats (usually up to 1 extra point), bonus points (up to 10), and Fortitude (80, 90, 100).
 If you intend on doing a lot of summons, don't feel like you have to invest in the first version you get.
-That being said, the variations in stats, bonus points, and Fortitude are all extremely minor.
+That being said, the variations in stats, bonus points, and Fortitude have an extremely minor effect on gameplay.

 Other